 Upgrade to Office 2010

 The first thing you will ask is “Where is …?” or “How do I…?”
-It is confusing for users who have developed short cuts and quick ways of doing things to suddenly find that the commands (seem to) have completely disappeared!
+It is confusing for users who have developed short cuts to suddenly find the commands (seem to) have completely disappeared!

 You might be so busy finding out how to do everyday tasks that you might not make the most of the new features.
 This workshop will help you to transfer your skills, and make the most of the new interface.

 This course assumes that you are an experienced user of Office 2007 or earlier.

 - Navigate and manage the new user interface

 - Locate familiar commands and explore new ones